TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 16/Genesis 16.10.md

 ---

-And the angel of Jehovah said unto her, I will greatly multiply thy seed, that it shall not be numbered for multitude.
+The angel of Yahweh said to her, "I will greatly multiply your seed, that they will not be numbered for multitude."